sasidh8888/M1_projectGoal_UTIL/1_Requirements/README.md

 food to the chef online by using this application.
 The user will have a username and a password, by using which they can login into the system.
 This implies that the customer is the regular user of the Canteen.

+## HIGH and low level req
+## PRODUCT PERSPECTIVE

+The system will be developed using PHP, HTML, CSS and other Web tools.

+Product Functions

+The product developed will provide an easy access to the user to manage and alter the

+canteen automation according to the need.

+General Constraints

+The cost constraint includes ordering additional hardware to run the new system

+• No current web-site .
+Security must be upgraded for on-line searching.

+Assumptions

+The system will support all browsers.

+The processor must be at least Dual cored and can be any other latest ones etc.